rsboos/DistributedClassifier/README.md

     // Number of folds for cross-validation (default 10) "k_fold": 10,

-    // Percentage of test instances from dataset
-    // 0.2 means 20% of instances
-    "test_size": 0.2,

     // Overlaped features
     // If float, should be between 0.0 and 1.0 and represents the percentage
     // of parts' common features.
 If int, should be less than or equal to the